 Features and controls

-- Decay will adjust the length of the reverb.
+- Length is the length (decay) of the reverb.

 - Shift.
 This control is activated with the shift on/off stomp switch, and is an additional wet/dry mix of the reverb.
 This way, you can switch between 2 reverb presets when playing, which is great for onstage conditions